RyanKennon/okta-mfa-adaptive-authentication/README.md

    - **If User's IP Is:** Any IP
    - **Then Access Is:** Allowed After Successful Authentication
    - **And User Must Authenticate With:** Password + Another Factor
-   - **And Posession Factor Constraints Are:** Uncheck Phishing Resistant
+   - **And Possession Factor Constraints Are:** Uncheck Phishing Resistant
    - **And Prompt for Password Authentication:** Every Time User Signs in to Resource

 <p align="center">